Sony World Photography Awards 2013 - Youth Award

 - Step 3 - The 10 Category Winners will be announced prior to the Gala Ceremony in April 2013.

-- Step 4 - The overall winner will be selected from the 10 Category Winners by the 2013 Young Talent Jury, and will be announced as Sony World Photography Awards Youth Award Winner at the Sony World Photography Awards 2013 gala ceremony in April 2013.
+- Step 4 - The overall winner will be selected from the 10 Category Winners by the 2013 Young Talent Jury, and will be announced as Sony World Photography Awards Youth Award Winner at the Sony World Photography Awards 2013 gala ceremony.

 What does culture mean to you?
 Take a photograph that depicts your take on culture; it could be your local youth culture and social gatherings, a culture you have immersed yourself in whilst travelling, traditions amongst a tight-knit community or large-scale cultural gatherings such as festivals.

 Bernard Pieterse, South Africa, Youth Winner, Environment, Sony World Photography Awards 2012

 Capture your local environment through a photograph; perhaps you want to illustrate the naturally beautiful qualities of your environment, or highlight an issue which is having a negative effect on it.

 Karina Sembe, Ukraine, Overall Youth Winner, Winner Portraits, Sony World Photography Awards 2012

 Find inspiration in the faces of people around you and take a portrait that communicates a story about your subject.
 Look for expressions and passing glances that might otherwise go unnoticed and push the boundaries of what can be achieved within a portrait, the most traditional of photographic styles.